sabidhasan/courses/notes/c-sharp-fundamentals/CSharpFundamentals.md

 ## Classes and Objects

+### Basics

 Everything needs to be in a class, which defines a **type** for future variables.

 If you are defining classes outside of a **namespace**, this is very dangerous though doable - could clash with an existing class definition.
 Namespace names can have periods as well.

 Generally, convention is to define **one class per file**

-**Fields/properties** are defined bare in the class, outside of methods.
+**Fields** are defined bare in the class, outside of methods.
 These cannot use `var` for their definition.

 The `NullReferenceException` is the null pointer exception in C#.
-This occurs when you are calling a method ot index (like for an array) on an **uninitialized object**, which is `null` by default. `Null` is a keyword that represents the lack of an object, and any type can be `null`.
+This occurs when you are calling a method tp index (like for an array) on an **uninitialized object**, which is `null` by default. `Null` is a keyword that represents the lack of an object, and any type can be `null`.

 To define a **constructor**, define a method with the same name as the class, with no return type.